F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 **Note**:
 * CIS supports processing of routes in traditional way as well as with NextGen Controller and with Multi-Cluster support.
-* Currently, only nodePort is supported.
+* Currently, nodePort is supported.Cluster mode is supported with static route configuration on BIGIP(No tunnels)

 ## Prerequisites
 * Cluster node, where CIS is deployed, should be able to reach the API server of all OpenShift/Kubernetes clusters.